paulgolter/blender-pipeline-integration/README.md

 ### **Third-party Python Libraries**

-If your add-on or your studio pipeline requires some third party python libraries that are not shipped with Blender Python there are a couple of approaches to solve this issue.
+If your add-on or your studio pipeline requires some third party Python libraries that are not shipped with Blender Python there are a couple of approaches to solve this issue.

-In general it is good to know that you can find the python binary that Blender ships with if you type this command in to Blenders interactive Python console:
+In general it is good to know that you can find the Python binary that Blender ships with if you type this command in to Blenders interactive Python console:

 ```python
 >>> import sys